uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 [Maya Instalaton Guide](https://www.uwe.ac.uk/study/it-services/software/specialist-software#autodesk_maya)

-Make sure you have a mouse.
+It is essential that you have a mouse.

 ## 1. Getting to know Maya